hans/hans.github.com/_posts/2016-06-18-spinn-hybrid-tree-sequence-models.md

 ## Acknowledgements

-I have to first thank my collaborators, of course --- this was a team of people with nicely complementary skills, and I look forward to pushing this further together in the future.
+I have to first thank my collaborators, of course --- this was a team of strong researchers with nicely complementary skills, and I look forward to pushing this further together with them in the future.

 The SPINN project has been supported by a Google Faculty Research Award, the Stanford Data Science Initiative, and the National Science Foundation under